-The PLDE.upgrade script will update the default release of the Concurrent C/C++ compiler to version 5.3 for the system on which it is invoked.
-Older releases of Concurrent C/C++ previously installed on that system will still be available for use.
-See the section titled "Multiple Release Support" in the "Compilation" chapter of the C/C++ Reference Manual (0890497-030) for more information.
+The PLDE.instal1 script will set the default release of the Concurrent C/C++ compiler to version 5.3 for the system on which it is invoked.
+If the previous release of C/C++ on the system was version 5.2, it will remained installed and will still be available for use.
+See the section titled "Multiple Release Support" in the "Compilation" chapter of the C/C++ Reference Manual (0890497) for more information.